Giisseli/Thermal-radiation-distribution-simulation/README.md

 1000Wpanel2.csv includes temperature distribution data of a high powered thermal radiation source.
 This data was obtained with an infra-red camera.

 Further instructions included in comments.
-Use with MATLAB R2020b or newer
+Use with MATLAB R2020b or newer.